SilverEzredes/MDF-XL/README.md

 https://github.com/user-attachments/assets/47193fbb-dd93-4155-913b-2ca4651a606b

+- And more that yet to be covered.

 ### Credits:
 - [praydog](https://github.com/praydog) for creating [REFramework](https://github.com/praydog/REFramework).
 - [alphaZomega](https://github.com/alphazolam) for his work on [EMV Engine](https://github.com/alphazolam/EMV-Engine), which heavily inspired this tool, and for his guidance.